mavesonzini/MyCats.Android/README.md

 MyCatsApp

-This application is an image gallery that displayes images of cats.
+This application is an image gallery that displays images of cats.
 When an image is clicked, the selected picture displayes full screen in a new screen.
 When clicking on "Exit App" button on the main page, will exit the app.

 Usage